tosdr/tosdr.org/README.md

 Topics are used to classify points.
 They are used like "tags" so you can attach multiple topics to a data point.
-For instance, a clause in Terms of service can be about a copyright license but also about third-parties.
+For instance, a clause in Terms of service can be about a copyright license but also about third-parties (typically when the copyright license includes to grant rights to transfer and sub-license).
 Topics can also have parents.
 For example the topic 'copyright-scope' is a subtopic of 'ownership'.

 ## Services